 The survey has been approved by the Western Sydney University Human Ethics Committee - approval H14770.
-The Endo@Work Project is funded by the Australian Government's Endometriosis Workplace Assistance Program.
+The Endo@Work Project is funded by a partnership grant between Western Sydney University and Endometriosis Australia.

 Endo@Work's multidisciplinary research team includes Dr Mike Armour, Dr Sarah Duffy, Dr Michelle O'Shea, Associate Professor Emilee Gilbert and Dr Alex Hawkey from Western Sydney University, Associate Professor Linda Steele from University of Technology Sydney, Dr Lara Owen from the University of St Andrews, and Professor Jon Wardle from Southern Cross University.